The Department of Trade, Industry and Competition (DTIC) has issued a Draft Green Paper on the Advancement of New-Energy Vehicles in South Africa.

 “There is currently a considerable premium when a consumer buys an EV,” said Patel.

 “This is principally driven by the cost of the battery.
-However, as battery technology improve, we anticipate the premium to reduce and be eliminated over time.
+However, as battery technology improves, we anticipate the premium to reduce and be eliminated over time.

-One way to resolve this, is to restructure the ad valorem tax payable on vehicles sold in South Africa, in order to even out the selling price between EVs and ICE vehicles, noted Patel.
+One way to resolve this is to restructure the ad valorem tax payable on vehicles sold in South Africa, to even out the selling price between EVs and ICE vehicles, he noted.

 “Our challenge is to sequence this so carefully that we don’t have any disruption to domestic production capability; that we keep on producing the vehicles that consumers want.”